bobwolff68/LVGLPlusPlus/README.md

 ## Contribution and Discussion

 Please do strike up a discussion if you have (constructive) ideas.
 I'm game to brainstorm with positive thinking folks on the structure and how it marches forward.

+## Looking for digital design and software engineering design services?

+- Shameless plug: As of Spring 2023 I'm open to contract work and happy to discuss projects.
+Get in touch - b o b dot w o l f f 6 8 at g m a i l dot c o m

 Thanks!
 Bob Wolff - aka roboBob